 My work aims to address metaphysical issues that arise at the intersection of philosophy of action and mind.
 The guiding thread that unites much of my current research is the notion of effort.
-A paper defending an account of action in which your exerting effort plays an ineliminable causal role in bringing about and sustaining every bodily action that you perform is now forthcoming.

 Understanding Strength of Will in Fabio Bacchini, Stefano Caputo, and Massimo Dell’Utri (eds.), New Advances in Causation, Agency, and Moral Responsibility (Newcastle upon Tyne: Cambridge Scholars Publishing, 2014)

-→ “Mental Action and Agency”
+→ “Mental Action and the Metaphysics of Mind”